FilmGarth Ginsburg

 WWII movies, or at least modern ones, have the Saving Private Ryan formula for character development.
 A naïve farm boy from the south who speaks in an exaggerated accent, a Jewish guy who’s the vessel for the audience’s desire for vengeance and to tie character stakes with the enemy he’s fighting (this guy is the one who gets omitted for media set in the Pacific), a working class guy from New York, more often than not Brooklyn, who’s handsome but has a bit of violence to him.
 There are a few other guys and you can mix and match their traits, but that’s generally it.

 Vietnam also has its guys.
-The pot smoking semi-hippie who wears a peace sign on his uniform and the college educated grunt who knows what’s really going down and the inhuman psycho who loves killing and so on.
+The pot smoking semi-hippie who wears a peace sign on his uniform and the college educated grunt who knows what’s really going down and the inhuman psycho who loves killing.

 Every era of war movie has its own kind of protagonist, and those protagonists usually reflect some aspect of the war they’re portraying.
 WWII movies show men from all cities and society, all gung-ho on shooting nazis, whereas Vietnam soldiers are still from all over the country, but most are more anti-war because they were drafted into being there in the first place.

-Fashion and flare wise, there’s not much to discuss because our characters are soldiers who were regulation uniforms.
+Fashion and flare wise, there’s not much to discuss because our characters are soldiers who wear regulation uniforms.
 But there are a lot more tattoos and a lot more Oakleys.

 Essentially, as far as their physicality goes, a lot of them look like white baseball players from high school and college.
 If you know, you know.

 Regardless of the ideology, both approaches point to a bigger problem most of these movies have in common.
-One we’ve already touched on and one we’ll be coming back to again: Rarely is our GWOT protagonist allowed to be a human, no matter what the movie is trying to say.
+One we’ve already touched on and one we’ll be come back to again: Rarely is our GWOT protagonist allowed to be a human, no matter what the movie tries to say.
 He can be a bludgeon and he can be a martyr.
 But he can’t be anything else in between.

 In Hindsight, the Zero Dark Thirty Discourse is Hilarious